Australian rules football in New Zealand: Participation

-Leagues & Competitions
+Leagues and competitions

 National team

-The National men's team is the Hawks.
+The national men's team is known as the Falcons.
 Up to 1908 it was known as the "All Blacks" or the "Silver Ferns" like their rugby counterparts.
 When the team was reformed it adopted the moniker of the Falcons in 1995.
-In 2018, a poll was held by AFL New Zealand to rename the side with the current named selected.
+In 2018, a poll was held by AFL New Zealand to rename the side the Hawks.
+In 2021 another was held by AFL New Zealand to rename back to the Falcons.

 The team intercolonial tests were for the 1908 tour to Australia, when it competed in the Jubilee Australasian Football Carnival and travelled throughout Australia playing regional sides.
 However the team was dormant for three quarters of a century until the first internationals at the Arafura Games where they were Silver medallists in 1995 and 1997.
 The side has competed internationally since the inaugural Australian Football International Cup in 2002, and was crowned International champions in 2005.

 A national women's side, the New Zealand Kahu, began as an under 18 national team in 2015 before representing women's senior football in 2019 with the aim of debuting internationally for the Australian Football International Cup women's division.